 This Fall Explore the Best of Vail

-Hike Up, Coast Down, and Eat Around: A Day of Play in Vail
+Hike Up, Coast Down & Eat Around: A Day of Play in Vail

-This action-packed fall itinerary takes you up one of Vail’s iconic backcountry trails and ends with ziplining over one of its famous Back Bowls.
+This action-packed fall itinerary takes you up one of Vail’s iconic backcountry trails and ends with a thrilling ride on the Forest Flyer Mountain Coaster.

 Take the free bus to the Falls at Vail bus stop in East Vail to enjoy part or all of the Pitkin Creek Trail, a 10-mile round-trip hike to Pitkin Lake nestled beneath an arc of gray granite in the alpine tundra.
 If you have other afternoon activities on the docket, you can turn around at any point — there’s plenty of beauty to enjoy with the Creek winding next to the path.View Vail Trails

 If you have time for afternoon activities, we suggest parking in Lionshead and grabbing a quick bite at Garfinkel’s before heading up the Eagle Bahn Gondola for adrenaline-filled activities on the mountain at Epic Discovery (open Friday–Sunday, Sept.
 8 to Oct.
 1).